|

 Abstract

-extending existing results obtained under specific functional forms and data
+functions, extending existing results obtained under specific functional forms

-generating processes.
-We propose a new method that changes the probability
+and data generating processes.
+We propose a new method that changes the

-measure under which the well-known properties of optimal forecasts under mean
+probability measure under which the well-known properties of optimal forecasts

-squared error loss can be recovered.
-We illustrate the proposed methods through
+under mean squared error loss can be recovered.
+We illustrate the proposed

 Keywords: forecast evaluation, loss function,